ESL Speaking

 Relative clauses are a classic grammar point that you’ll find in just about every 4-skills ESL textbook.
-The grammar is simple enough, but it can be a bit difficult to come up with a fun activity or game that gets students to use relative clauses when speaking.
+The grammar is simple enough, but it can be a bit difficult to come up with a fun relative clause activity or game that gets students to use relative clauses when speaking.
 That’s where a good relative pronouns game can come in.

 Relative Clause Speaking Activity